wactbprot/metis/frontend.md

 at the end of the line.

 5. description of the _mpd_
-6. detailed list of the used/needed _task_s
+6. detailed list of the used/needed _tasks_
 7. detailed list of the used/needed _mpds_

 ## container overview